Spring 2019 Change of Program (Add/Drop)

 I’m not a law student.
 How do I take a law course?

-Non-law students can apply to take a law course by completing this form and submitting it to Registration Services.
+Non-law students can apply to take a law course here.
 Registration Services makes the final enrollment decision (not the instructor) and law students receive priority.

 I am a non-law student and submitted the Cross-registration form to the Registration Services office.
 When will I find out if I got into the law school course?